openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 ###6.3 Complaint submission (above threshold procurement)

 Any registered system user can file a complaint about procurement subject, but not later than four days before the bid registration stage is completed.
-For this, he creates a form and fills in the following fields:
+For this, he/she creates a form and fills in the following fields:

 <table>
     <thead>